OWASP/www-project-secure-headers/mainsite/01_headers.md

 ## Clear-Site-Data

 The Clear-Site-Data header clears browsing data associated with the requesting website.
 It allows web developers to have more control over the data stored locally by a browser for their origins (source [Mozilla MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Clear-Site-Data)).
-This header is useful for example, during a logout process, in order to ensure that all stored content on the client side like cookies, storage and cache are removed.
+This header is useful, for example, during a logout process, in order to ensure that all stored content on the client side like cookies, storage and cache are removed.

 ### Values